seandinwiddie/project-root/READMEs/description.md

 also new paradigms and mindsets and traditions

-the story campaigns will incorporate ritual and visionary "magic" with intention and catalyst-guided mediations played out as gameplay mechanics including Vision Questing, Defining(discovering) Intent and Catalyst, Initiating Transition, ritual Practices, pathworking, astral projection, etc
+the story campaigns will incorporate ritual and visionary "magic" with intention and catalyst-guided mediations played out as gameplay mechanics including Vision Questing, Defining(discovering) Intent and Catalyst, Initiating Transition, ritual Practices, tarot, pathworking, astral projection, divination, etc

 ##### backlog: native apps